 - Even a small allocation could do wonders for your portfolio if cryptocurrency really takes off.
 Also, limiting to a small allocation protects you against a complete loss if crypto goes nowhere.

 - If crypto grows to be a significant portion of your portfolio, you can re-allocate more of your money to stocks to lower your portfolio’s overall risk.

 - Given stocks’ strong long-term record, a diversified collection of stocks should make up the majority of your portfolio, especially if you have decades until you need to tap it.

 - If you’re investing in individual stocks, you’ll need to research your stocks carefully to achieve good returns.

 - If you’re investing in funds, you can buy a broadly diversified fund such as an S&P 500 index fund without significant research and enjoy the potential for high returns.

-Cryptocurrency has soared in price, but investors need to understand what they’re investing in, instead of just rushing in because other traders are.
+Some cryptocurrencies have soared in price since being introduced over the past few years, but investors need to understand what they’re investing in, instead of just rushing in because other traders are.
 If you decide to take a stake in crypto, consider how it fits with your own risk tolerance and financial needs.
 Investors can earn good returns without investing in cryptocurrency, and some investors, including legends such as Warren Buffett, won’t touch cryptocurrency.

 - The best online brokers for cryptocurrency trading